putaindecode/putaindecode.io/content/en/articles/js/es2015/defaults.md

 bar() // (undefined + 1) + 1 → NaN
 ```

-### Particular case : TDZ (Temporal Dead Zone)
+### Particular case: TDZ (Temporal Dead Zone)

-A *temporal dead zone* is a area of your program where a variable exist, but is
+A temporal dead zone is an area of your program where a variable exists, but is
 not available yet while it didn't get its value.

-The following example is obviously invalid :
+The following example is obviously invalid:

 ```js
 function foo (x = x) { // throws ReferenceError?